 Don’t forget to snap a pick with Rosebud, the mobile flower bar from Best of Philly winner The Flower Mama, who has both pre-made and build-your-own bouquets.

 If you’re not content to marvel at flowers and shop for various flower-adjacent (and completely unrelated) items, there are some special activities to look for.
-Every day, you can visit Artisan Row to make crafts alongside horticultural artisans — like flower crowns, succulent terrariums, bouquets, and candles.
-You can even customize you own trucker hat with Modern Misfits.
+Every day, you can visit Artisan Row to make crafts alongside horticultural artisans — things like flower crowns, succulent terrariums, candles, and even your own tea blend.

-If you’re coming with kids, don’t miss out on the free Cocoon play area, where you’ll find open play, crafts, and — new for this year — a Lego table from the Franklin Institute’s erstwhile “Art of the Brick” exhibit.
+If you’re coming with kids, don’t miss out on the free Cocoon play area, where you’ll find open play and crafts.
 The space will host hourly programming every day.
 Also available here as an add-on every day of the show: Butterflies Live!
 Armed only with a Q-tip coated in sugar-water, enter a pollinator garden full of exotic butterflies and snap the perfect selfie with some fluttery friends.
-This exhibit requires an additional $5 ticket, available online.
+This exhibit requires an additional ticket ($5 for kids, $8 for adults), available online.

 Inspired to grow your own garden?
 Attend a daily Potting Party ($20) in the show to learn container gardening (so even if you don’t have a yard, you can exercise your green thumb), then take home your creation.
 Or attend a talk at the Know to Grow speaker series that runs every day during the show.